 Myhrvold decided that photography should be an important part of the book, hoping that captivating images would draw readers in and make the content come to life.
 Myhrvold and his team developed innovative photography techniques and custom-built equipment to capture food in new, unexpected ways, such as cutaway views of cooking equipment and stacked-focus supermacro close-ups.

 Following the publication of Modernist Cuisine in 2011, the book won top honors for visual design from the International Association of Culinary Professionals, and the photography of the book has been exhibited worldwide including at the Smithsonian Institution, Museum of Science in Boston, and the Museum of Natural History in Le Havre, France.
 Encouraged by the ongoing positive feedback on the photography, Myhrvold wrote and published The Photography of Modernist Cuisine in 2013.
 It received the Gourmand Award for best cookbook photography in the United States, a bronze PubWest Book Design Award for best photography book, and the gold IndieFab Award for photography.
-The team’s next book, Modernist Bread: The Art and Science, goes on sale fall 2017.
+The team’s new book, Modernist Bread was released in 2017.

 In 2014 the Photography of Modernist Cuisine: The Exhibition was created.
 The traveling exhibit illuminates the fascinating, accessible science at work every day in kitchens with over 75 photos taken over the last seven years, kitchen equipment cut in half, and high-speed video of food in motion.
 The exhibit has traveled to the country’s leading science and culinary museums in Seattle, Boston, Silicon Valley, and New Orleans.
 His photographs have also appeared in the following publications: Popular Photography, The New York Times, Vanity Fair, WIRED, and The New Yorker.

-Continued requests to buy the art paved the way for Myhrvold’s next venture: The Modernist Cuisine Gallery located at The Forum Shops at Caesars Palace.
-The Las Vegas retail gallery features large-scale, limited-edition prints of Myhrvold’s art and is the first gallery in the world to focus solely on food photography by a single artist.
+Continued requests to buy the art paved the way for Myhrvold’s next venture: The Modernist Cuisine Gallery.
+With locations in Las Vegas and New Orleans, the retail gallery features large-scale, limited-edition prints of Myhrvold’s art and is the first gallery in the world to focus solely on food photography by a single artist.